Moses J. Moseley

 Moses J. Moseley (December 23, 1990 – January 26, 2022) was an American actor, writer and model.
 He was known for his work on the series The Walking Dead.
 He had guest starring roles on the TV shows Queen of the South and Watchmen, and appeared in the film Volumes of Blood: Horror Stories.
-Moses also starred in Attack of the Southern Fried Zombies.
+Moses also starred in Attack of the Southern Fried Zombies and Reyna Young's Doll Murder Spree.

 Early life and education

 Moseley was born in Aiken, South Carolina, on December 24, 1990.

 Career

 While a student at Georgia State University, Moseley was scouted to appear in the movie Joyful Noise with Queen Latifah and Dolly Parton.

 Moseley received his breakthrough role as one of Michonne's jaw-less pet walkers on AMC's horror drama television series The Walking Dead.